Wine clubs compared

 Most respondents were positive about Majestic, with the ability to click and collect orders from Majestic stores proving popular.

 One respondent said: 'The selection always offers wines I would otherwise not have purchased and, on each occasion, there is at least one very welcome surprise.

 'The wines are good quality, cheaper than I could otherwise buy them.
 The service is excellent and, on the two occasions we have not enjoyed a particular bottle, they have been exchanged helpfully and without question.'

 Naked Wines describes itself as a ‘customer-funded wine business’, with an increasingly popular scheme, Wine Angels. ‘

-Angels’ sign up to pay £20 per month (which tots up in your account until you decide to spend it on wine), for which they get discounts of up to 33% off list price, a free bottle every month, and exclusive tastings.
+Angels’ sign up to pay £20 per month (which tots up in your account until you decide to spend it on wine), for which they get discounts of up to 33% off list price, a free bottle every month if you order a case of 12, and exclusive tastings.